-The members of the Audit Committee are Mr. Bottiglieri, Ms. Sarsynski and Mr. Savage, each of whom is independent for purposes of the 1940 Act and the NASDAQ corporate governance rules.
-Mr. Savage was appointed to the Audit Committee effective March 4, 2016 following his appointment to the Board.
-Mr. Mahoney, who is independent for purposes of the 1940 Act and the NASDAQ corporate governance rules, served on the Audit Committee from August 4, 2015 through March 3, 2016.
+The members of the Audit Committee are Mr. Bottiglieri, Ms. Sarsynski and Mr. Savage, each of whom is independent for purposes of the 1940 Act and the Nasdaq corporate governance rules.
 Mr. Bottiglieri serves as Chairman of the Audit Committee.
 The Audit Committee operates pursuant to a written Audit Committee Charter approved by the Board.
-The charter sets forth the responsibilities of the Audit Committee, which include selecting or retaining each year an independent registered public accounting firm (the "auditors") to audit the accounts and records of the Company; reviewing and discussing with management and the auditors the annual audited financial statements of the Company, including disclosures made in management's discussion and analysis of financial condition and results of operations, and recommending to the Board whether the audited financial statements should be included in the Company's Annual Report on Form 10-K; reviewing and discussing with management and the auditors the Company's quarterly financial statements prior to the filing of its Quarterly Reports on Form 10-Q; pre-approving the auditors.
+The charter sets forth the responsibilities of the Audit Committee, which include selecting or retaining each year an independent registered public accounting firm (the "auditors") to audit the accounts and records of the Company; reviewing and discussing with management and the auditors the annual audited financial statements of the Company, including disclosures made in management's discussion and analysis of financial condition and results of operations, and recommending to the Board whether the audited financial statements should be included in the Company's Annual Report on Form 10-K; reviewing and discussing with management and the auditors the Company's quarterly financial statements prior to the filing of its Quarterly Reports on Form 10-Q; pre-approving the auditors' engagement to render audit and/or permissible non-audit services; and evaluating the qualifications, performance and independence of the auditors.
 The Audit Committee is also responsible for aiding the Board in fair value pricing of debt and equity securities.
 The Board and Audit Committee use the services of independent valuation firms to help them determine the fair value of certain securities.
 The Board has determined that Mr. Bottiglieri qualifies as an "audit committee financial expert" as that term is defined under Item 407 of Regulation S-K under the Exchange Act.
 The Audit Committee Charter is available on the Company's website www.horizontechfinance.com.